 3) Place the Sales content above the fold of the landing page

-It’s very important for your conversion rate to keep all of the important information and the SIGN-UP button above the fold of the page.
-The fold of a webpage is the point where a visitor would have to scroll down inside the browser window to see the remaining content of the landing page.
+Your conversion rate needs to keep all critical information and the SIGN-UP button above the page’s fold.
+The fold of a web page is where a visitor would have to scroll down inside the browser window to see the remaining content of the landing page.

 4) Content on Landing Pages

-Since the implementation of the Quality Score by PPC advertising networks, many advertisers have seen their minimum bid prices go through the roof.
+Since implementing the Quality Score by PPC advertising networks, many advertisers have seen their minimum bid prices go through the roof.
 Because their landing pages do not meet the quality standards required nowadays.
-Especially Google Adwords requires that people clicking on those links have a “quality experience” when hitting the landing page of an advertiser.
+Especially Google Adwords requires that people clicking on those links have a “quality experience” when hitting an advertiser’s landing page.
 The “bots” of the PPC networks scan these and the surrounding pieces of the website.
 They determine if the requirements of the quality rules are met or not.

-If your landing page is mainly made from a sliced Photoshop image there is not much that helps to determine the quality of yours.
+If your landing page is mainly made from a sliced Photoshop image, there is not much that helps determine your quality.
 Therefore, it is highly critical to have actual text content on your landing pages.
-To help Google and the other PPC networks to “read” yours properly and to assign a quality score.
+To help Google and the other PPC networks “read” yours correctly and assign a quality score.

 5) Page Navigation on landing pages

 Include a link to a “Sitemap” as well as a link to an “About us” page.

 Here is a neat little trick that helped me to achieve excellent quality scores.
 Add links to related products of the product you are trying to promote.
 This link makes the impression that the landing page is part of an overall website and not just an “add on”.